iamtakingithard/QuickDash/README.md

 If you need [`docs`](https://github.com/AndreVuillemot160/QuickDash/blob/main/DOCS.md) click on the docs.
 Mirror: https://git.envs.net/Adrec/QuickDash

+Note: the old name `quick_dash` is no longer in use, if anyone wants it feel free to take it on crates.io

 ## Benchmarks
 Benchmarks were performed under Windows 10 with Ryzen 5 1600 with batch scripts that are in project.
 For benchmarking the program [`hyperfine`](https://github.com/sharkdp/hyperfine) was used.